All Products

 Prerequisites

-Build an offline data warehouse (hourly updates)
+Build the offline data warehouse

-Download raw data files using ECS and upload them to OSS
+Download event data and upload to OSS

 cd /opt/hourlydata